 We fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.

 What has helped you to fix your eyes on the unseen world?

 - We're Americans

-Would you agree with Pastor Karl that those who grow up on democracy have a tough time grasping the concept of God's Kingdom, and therefore, the worship of King Jesus?
+Having grown up on democracy, we may have a tough time grasping the concept of God's Kingdom, and therefore, the worship of KING Jesus?

 How do these quotes both challenge and encourage you?

 Follow Me: Experiencing the Loving Leadership for Jesus by Jan David Hettinga